gaaf/hide/README.md

 Super easy ID obfuscation that actually works

 ## The why
-Using auto-assigned IDs from database is far from ideal, because it provides a lot of information that can be exploited
+IDs autoassigned by database (autoincrement, sequence, etc) leak quite a bit of information about your data:

-* max value leaks how many items exist
+* the highest ID leaks how many rows (users, products, etc) have been created
-* max value change leaks how fast new ones are added
+* the change of the highest ID over time leaks how fast rows (users, products, etc) are being added, how fast you grow
+* the change in speed of the highest ID increase over time leaks if and how fast your growth is accelerating
-* iterating over ID makes scraping all items easy
+* iterating over IDs makes scraping all items easy.
+You can often extract a lot from that too, ie:
+  * how many are inactive/deleted and how has that changed over time (churn)
+  * the actual content
+* and more

+At the same time autoincrement IDs are great: they maintain sort order, are dense (more efficient, smaller indexes), can be efficiently stored in DB, guaranteed to be unique and provide you the same information they leak at glance...

 ## The how

-### Discarded ideas:
+### Rejected solutions:

-* base64 encode Ids (like Youtube ones) - it's obvious, super easy to reverse - even without coding: `10a` is followed by `10b`
+* random IDs:
+  * order is not maintained
+  * sparse - larger less efficient indexes, harder partitioning/sharding
+  * as you get more rows you will randomly get an existing ID and will have to retry: increased complexity, non-deterministic insert time
+* UUIDs:
+  * order is not maintained
+  * sparse - see above
+  * looooooong
-* UUIDs - don't maintain order on sort, not the best pick for primary keys in relational databases - slower than integers, especially on joins, use more storage, partitioning is harder
+  * not the best pick for primary keys in relational databases - less efficient than integers, especially on joins, significantly larger (storage, indexes)
-* random IDs - don't maintain order on sort, the more values you get the more times you will have a duplicate and will have to generate another, results in sparse indexes, partitioning is harder

-### So what do we want?
+* Time-based IDs:
+  * leak most of the information that autoincrement IDs leak - it just requires a little extra effort
+  * in addition to that leak exactly when a row has been created
+  * less dense than autoincrement IDs
+  * all hell breaks loose when system clock is adjusted
+  * require extra logic to avoid duplicates if 2 items are inserted within the smallest unit of time used
+* Base64-encoded IDs (Youtube-like):
+  * they are just regular autoincrement IDs displayed in a different format that is trivial to reverse

+### Goal

 * well obfuscated - hard to figure out from outside even if you know the method
 * integer IDs, at least in the database.
 Preferably still consecutive or at least not sparse
-* maintained order (older ID < newer ID)
+* maintained order (older ID < newer ID), at least in database
 * as little overhead as possible
-* as little code changes required
+* as little changes to existing code as possible

 ### Solution